septentrio-gnss/septentrio_gnss_driver/README.md

     * INS with firmware < 1.3.2 does not support NTP.
     * INS with firmware 1.2.0 does not support velocity aiding.
     * INS with firmware 1.2.0 does not support setting of initial heading.
+  + If `use_ros_axis_orientation` to `true` axis orientations are converted by the driver between NED (Septentrio: yaw = 0 is north, positive clockwise) and ENU (ROS: yaw = 0 is east, positive counterclockwise).
+There is no conversion when setting this parameter to `false` and the angles will be consistent with the web GUI.
   + An INS can be used in GNSS mode but some features may not be supported.
 Known limitations are:
     * Antenna types cannot be set, leading to an error messages.
 The receiver still works, but precision may be degraded by a few mm.
   :<br>